Deal Advisory: Definition, Scope, and Examples

 Scope of Deal Advisory Professional Services

-Deal Advisory professionals assist their clients throughout the deal life cycle typically offer the following services:
+Deal Advisory professionals assist their clients throughout the deal life cycle and typically offer the following services:

 1. Due Diligence Advisory:

-The process of due diligence involves three key perspectives:
+The process of due diligence involves two key perspectives:

-• Financial due diligence: It includes a careful analysis of the organization’s historical financial performance, financial position, liabilities, recorded and unrecorded contingencies, working capital, fixed assets, balance sheet adjustments, and core financial terms of the existing business contracts.
-The financial due diligence involves tax and legal, due diligence, business valuation, human resource, IT, and environmental due diligence.
+It includes a careful analysis of the organization’s historical financial performance, financial position, liabilities, recorded and unrecorded contingencies, working capital, fixed assets, balance sheet adjustments, and core financial terms of the existing business contracts.
+Financial due diligence involves tax and legal, due diligence, business valuation, human resource, IT, and environmental due diligence.

-• Commercial due diligence: Deal advisors examine the target business’ relative market position, market conditions, and its ability to deliver predicted results.
-They identify critical business factors such as market trends and outlook, macroeconomic influencers, regulatory environment, the competitive position of the client company, and relationship with key customers and suppliers.
-The integrated approach of combining commercial, financial and tax due diligence services gives the client a better view of the business.
+Deal advisors examine the target business’ relative market position, market conditions, and its ability to deliver predicted results.
+They identify critical business factors such as market trends and outlook, macroeconomic influencers, regulatory environment, the competitive position of the client company, and relationships with key customers and suppliers.
+The integrated approach of combining commercial, financial, and tax due diligence services gives the client a better view of the business.

 2. Buy-side Advisory: